Barnstable House

 More From Massachusetts

-Being the beloved forever home, these spirits have their
+Besides being the beloved forever home, these spirits have their own reasons to stay.

 DESCRIPTION

 The first floor had the usual common rooms.
-The bedrooms were found on the second floor.
-The third floor attic room was finished and fairly big, probably used for living space at some point in time.
+The bedrooms were on the 2nd floor.
+The third floor attic room was finished, and fairly big, probably used for living space at some point in time.
 The basement was a useful space as well.
-The layout of this home made it a versatile property, that could be used for a variety of purposes, which insured that it would be well taken care of throughout its existence.
-It was never allowed to become a woe-be-gone fixer-upper.

 HISTORY

-Today, it is a busy home to several businesses, who take the paranormal activity in stride, knowing that the spirits are benign, and won’t hurt them; though perhaps a little mischievous, strong-willed at times, and even a bit crabby.
+Today, it is a busy home to several businesses, who take its paranormal activity in stride, knowing that the spirits are benign, and won’t hurt them.
+Admittedly, they can be a little mischievous, strong-willed at times, and even a bit crabby.
+Private ghost tours are done by appointment.

 HISTORY OF MANIFESTATIONS

-For a variety of reasons, The Barnstable House has been and is popular with spirits of people who loved this structure.
-The Barnstable House has been nicknamed, “The House With 11 Ghosts.”
-Eleven spirits have been felt/seen by psychics and mediums that also like to visit, or hang out in the structure.
-Many families and people have enjoyed living/ working in this handsome home, that was a business and home for so many years.
+For a variety of reasons, the Barnstable House has been and is popular with spirits of people who loved it in life.
+It has been nicknamed, “The House With 11 Ghosts.”
+Eleven spirits have been felt/seen by psychics and mediums that also like to visit, or hang out here.
+Many families and people have enjoyed living/working in this handsome home over the years.

-Practicing spiritualism via seances can open a door to the spirit world, making it easier for spirits to stay and /or just visit.
+Practicing Spiritualism via seances can open doors to the spirit world, making it easier for spirits to stay and /or just visit.

-Hill-Stead House, CT (Theodate Pope Riddle, Owner of Hill-stead House, became enticed about Spiritualism, and held many seances in her home her).
+Hill-Stead House, CT (Theodate Pope Riddle, Owner of Hill-stead House, became enticed about Spiritualism, and held many seances in her home).

 LeDuc Mansion, MN (The LeDuc sisters were active in the practices of Spiritualism).

-The Barnstable House, MA (Dr. Savage, who owned the home at some point experimented with seances in the home).
+The Barnstable House, MA (Dr. Samuel Savage, who owned the home at some point, experimented with seances in the home).

-Tragic, sudden deaths of children/youth by drowning or other means can cause their spirits to stay among their family or loved ones in their comfortable home they had in this world.
+Sudden, tragic deaths of children/youth can cause their spirits to stay with their family or loved ones in the earthly places with which they are familiar, and where they felt loved.

-Saint Augustine Lighthouse (Tragic deaths of three children due to an accident).
+Saint Augustine Lighthouse, FL (Tragic deaths of three children due to an accident caused the spirits of the children to stay).

-Copper Queen Hotel (Son of Maid drowned in a nearby water source).
+Copper Queen Hotel, AZ (The son of the hotel maid drowned in a nearby water source).

 New River Inn, FL (A little girl drowned in the nearby river).

-The Barnstable House MA (A young girl, Lucy Paine, probably in the 4-7 year old range, was the daughter of one of the early owners.
-Lucy fell through the opening that led to the river that runs under the house, and drowned in the water).
+The Barnstable House, MA (A young girl, Lucy Paine, probably in the 4-7- year-old age range, was the daughter of one of the early owners.
+Lucy fell through the opening that led to the river that runs under the house, and drowned).

-People kill themselves to escape what they think are unlivable circumstances; to avoid facing the emotional pain, shame, and disappointment of the moment.
-When doing this act doesn’t make their pain go away, they sometimes find themselves unable to move onto the other side.
+People kill themselves to escape what they think are unlivable circumstances, to avoid facing the emotional pain, shame, and disappointment of the moment.
+When the emotional pain doesn’t go away, they sometimes find themselves unable to move onto the other side.

-Hotel Adolphus, TX(A bride that was stood up at the altar hung herself on the stairway).
+Hotel Adolphus, TX (A bride who was stood up at the altar hung herself on the stairway).

 Skirvin Hotel, OK (An unwed mother abandoned by her boyfriend jumped with her baby to their deaths).

-The Barnstable House, MA (A former owner, Edmund Howes, filled with despair and hopelessness after loosing all his money during The Revolutionary War, facing bankruptcy, ended his life by hanging himself from one of the trees on the property.)
+The Barnstable House, MA (A former owner, Edmund Howes, filled with despair and hopelessness after losing all his money during The Revolutionary War, ended his life by hanging himself from one of the trees on the property.)

-Former inhabitants/servants of a cherished building, sometimes chose to stay in their earthly home/building in their after-life, enjoying their memories, and keeping an eye on the new owners.
+Former inhabitants/servants of a cherished building sometimes choose to stay in their earthly home/building in their afterlives, enjoying their memories, and keeping an eye on the new owners.

-Hemingway House FL (Ernest Hemingway enjoys writing there, while his ex wife remembers her good times).
+Hemingway House, FL (The spirit of Ernest Hemingway enjoys writing there, while his ex-wife’s spirit remembers her good times).

-The Barnstable House MA (A crabby, disagreeable entity, known as Captain Grey, sulks around the basement cellar.
-Several women who lived here when they were alive, have been seen in this house).
+The Barnstable House, MA (A crabby, disagreeable entity, known as Captain Grey, sulks around the basement cellar.
+The spirits of several women who lived here when they were alive have been seen in this house).

 MANIFESTATIONS